sjpsean/sjpsean.github.io/_posts/2022-01-05-big-o-notation-1.md

 ### Why do we need Big-O notation?

-To scale the quality of code by seeing **number of operations (or the degree of increase) that are needed when the elements (or input) increases.**
+> To scale the quality of code by seeing **number of operations (or the degree of increase) that are needed when the elements (or input) increases.**

+or in other words..

+> To analyze **how many steps a program will take (the performance behavior of an algorithm) with regards to an increasing amount of input.**

 <!-- ![big-o_complexity_chart]({{ site.url }}{{ site.baseurl }}/assets/images/big-o_complexity_chart.jpeg){: .fill} -->